mustafah15/laravel-whoops/readme.md

 composer require guidovanbiemen/laravel-whoops
 ```

-Now go into your config/app.php and add the service provider:
+Now go into your `config/app.php` and add the service provider:
 ```
 'Gvb\Whoops\ServiceProvider',
 ```

 To make sure you also catch any exceptions thrown during the bootstrap you
-should also change the binding in bootstrapp/app.php like this:
+should change the binding in `bootstrapp/app.php` like this:
 ```php
 $app->singleton(
  	'Illuminate\Contracts\Debug\ExceptionHandler',